EmilyAlsentzer/academic-kickstart/content/authors/admin/_index.md

 # Role/position
-role: Postdoctoral Fellow
+role: Assistant Professor

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Brigham and Women's Hospital & Harvard Medical School
+- name: Stanford University
   url: ""

 # Short bio (displayed in user profile at end of posts)